Sthenaster

 Sthenaster emmae is a species of deep sea corallivorous (preys on deep-sea corals) sea star.
-It is the only known species in its genus.
+It is the only known species in the genus Sthenaster.
 This species in particular is found in the tropical Atlantic.

 Description

-The Sthenaster emmae has five arms, a triangular outline, actinal intermediate plates, abactinal plates, ranges from 42mm - 45mm wide, and is usually an orange color.
+Sthenaster emmae has five arms, a triangular outline, actinal intermediate plates, abactinal plates, ranges from 42mm - 45mm wide, and is usually an orange color.
 On the actual intermediate plates, there are poorly developed teeth.
 In contrast, on each abactinal plate, there are about 9 to 12 interlocking teeth per valve present.